• Skip to primary navigation

 Use more vegetables and less broth to create a thick and hearty vegetarian chili.

-🥣 Related Recipes
+🥣 More Soup Recipes

-• Vegan Black-Eyed Pea Soup
+Vegan Black-Eyed Pea Soup

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating below and/or a review in the comments section further down the page.
-You can also stay in touch with us through social media by following us on Instagram, Pinterest, and Facebook.
+You can also stay in touch with us through social media by following us on Instagram, Pinterest, TikTok, and Facebook.

-Thick and Hearty Vegetarian Chili Recipe
+Vegetarian Chili Recipe

 Author: MaryAnne

 This thick and hearty vegetarian chili is smoky, slightly spicy, and so satisfying.
-Packed with vegetables, two types of beans, and warm spices, this easy chili recipe is the perfect healthy comfort food.
+Packed with vegetables, two types of beans, fire-roasted tomatoes, and warm spices, this easy chili recipe is the perfect healthy comfort food.

-5 from 5 votes
+5 from 6 votes

 Print Recipe Pin Recipe

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 40 mins
+Cook Time 40 minutes mins

-Total Time 50 mins
+Total Time 50 minutes mins

 Course Soup